 The Enhanced Team

-1 All returns and fund details are a) based on Class/Series F shares/units; b) net of fees; c) annualized if period is greater than one year; d) as at December 31, 2018; e) inception date for Ninepoint Enhanced Equity Class is 04/16/12.2 50% of S&P/TSX Composite TRI; 50% of S&P 500 TRI CAD and is computed by Ninepoint Partners LP based on available index information.
+1 All returns and fund details are a) based on Class/Series F shares/units; b) net of fees; c) annualized if period is greater than one year; d) as at December 31, 2018; e) inception date for Ninepoint Enhanced Equity Class is 04/16/12.
+The index for the Ninepoint Enhanced Equity Class; Ninepoint Enhanced Long Short; and Ninepoint Enhanced Long Short RSP is 50% TSX & 50% S&P 500 (CAD) Blended Index and is computed by Ninepoint Partners LP based on publicly available index information.
+The index for the Ninepoint Enhanced US Equity Class is S&P 500 TR USD and is computed by Ninepoint Partners LP based on publicly available index information.

 Ninepoint Partners LP is the investment manager to the Ninepoint Funds (collectively, the “Funds”).
 Commissions, trailing commissions, management fees, performance fees (if any), other charges and expenses all may be associated with mutual fund investments.
 Please read the prospectus carefully before investing.
 The indicated rate of return for series F units of the Fund for the period ended December 31, 2018 is based on the historical annual compounded total return including changes in unit value and reinvestment of all distributions and does not take into account sales, redemption, distribution or optional charges or income taxes payable by any unitholder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The information contained herein does not constitute an offer or solicitation by anyone in the United States or in any other jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.
 Prospective investors who are not resident in Canada should contact their financial advisor to determine whether securities of the Fund may be lawfully sold in their jurisdiction.